 Conventional laundry stain treatment solutions are some of the most toxic cleaning products available.
 They contain harsh detergents, solvents, chemicals like sulfates and parabens as well as a host of artificial colors and scents.

-Natural Stain Treatment Overview:
+Natural Stain Treatment Guide

-Always treat stains from the back, rather than the front, to avoid rubbing the stain in more.
+TIP: Always treat stains from the back, rather than the front, to avoid rubbing the stain in more.

-- For Ink or Paint Stains: Soak in rubbing alcohol for 30 minutes or (ink only) spray with hair spray and wash out.
+- Ink or Paint Stains: Soak in rubbing alcohol for 30 minutes or (ink only) spray with hair spray and wash out.

 - Tea or Coffee Stains: Immediately pour boiling water over the stain until it is gone, or if it is already set, scrub with a paste of borax and water and wash immediately.

-- Mud stains: Let dry and brush off what you can, then scrub with a borax/water paste and wash immediately
+- Mud Stains: Let dry and brush off what you can, then scrub with a borax/water paste and wash immediately

-- Tomato Based Stains: Treat with white vinegar directly on the stain and wash immediately.
+- Tomato-Based Stains: Treat with white vinegar directly on the stain and wash immediately.

 - Dingy Whites or Underarm Deodorant Stains: Soak the stain directly in a mix of 50/50 hydrogen peroxide and water for 30 minutes and then add 1 cup of hydrogen peroxide to the wash water.
 For really tough yellow stains, make a paste of 3% hydrogen peroxide and baking soda and rub into the stain.
 Leave on for 5 minutes before laundering.

-- Other Food Stains: Treat with a mix of 50/50 Hydrogen Peroxide and water and soak.
+- Other Food Stains: Treat with a mix of 50/50 hydrogen peroxide and water and soak.